alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-02.md

 There is an original resource handling scheme that deals with binary resources such as icons, and, using that original scheme to embed a text file in the executable, there is a newer XML text based resource scheme that must be used to deal with crucial stuff like UTF-8 support and modern look ’n feel.

 In this part we’ll only use the original “Windows API” resource scheme, namely to add a custom icon to the “Hello, world!” message box.

 The actual result in itself is just very marginal progress: a message box with a custom icon, plus the same icon for the executable.
-The important aspect is *how* that’s accomplished, namely by using resources, which enables us to next (in part 3) tackle general windows with contents & layout defined by a resource.
-It also enables us to tackle the problems of modern look ’n feel and UTF-8 text and version information for the executable, but that perfection right now would be yet another very marginal advance of the actual result, so, I guess it wouldn’t be very motivating.
-Hence we’ll postpone that perfection and do the icon resource thing now and do window contents specification, called a “dialog template” — more directly visible progress yay! — in the next part.
+The important aspect is *how* that’s accomplished, namely by using resources, which later (in part 3) will enable us to tackle general windows with contents & layout defined by a resource.
+In an even later part it will also enable us to tackle the problems of modern look ’n feel, providing version information, and using UTF-8 Unicode text.

+However, that perfection right now would be yet another very marginal advance of the actual result.
+Hence we’ll postpone these perfections and do just the icon resource thing now.
+We’ll use window contents specification, called a “dialog template” — more directly visible progress yay! — in part 3.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->